michelde/telenot/README.md

 -- adjust source code to eslint and airbnb style guide; -- Changed REGEG for firmware 33.68.
 -- added new branch for homie and converted master into plain mqtt
+- 2019-03-24:
+-- added docker-compose.yaml file.
+You can now start the container (including the build process) using `docker-compose up -d --build` which makes setup easier.
+For setting up the env-variables, create a `.env` file and add the parameters.

 ## Idea
 As the Telenot KNX Gateway is quite expensive, I started research for another solution.
 Some people already got a solution working for Loxone, which I took as a reference.
 Then I started to implement a solution in Python which was working but caused high CPU usage running as a docker container (see python branch).
 So I decided to implement it in Javascript using node.js.
 This is my first Javascript project so it might not follow best practices.
 I'm welcome for tips / best-practices.